ConvoStack/gpt4-chatpdf/README.md

 # ChatPDF with ConvoStack 🤖

-Inspired by mayooear's [gpt4-pdf-chatbot-langchain](https://github.com/mayooear/gpt4-pdf-chatbot-langchain) repository, we have integrated ConvoStack to create a chatGPT chatbot playground for multiple Large PDF files.
+Inspired by mayooear's [gpt4-pdf-chatbot-langchain](https://github.com/mayooear/gpt4-pdf-chatbot-langchain) repository, we have integrated ConvoStack to create a chatGPT chatbot playground for multiple Large PDF files in 90% fewer lines of code.

 [Join the discord if you have questions](https://discord.com/invite/gCGbAm9HXx)